officialbishowb/budgeting/README.md

 2. View your income split with different budget rules

 **Note**: You can also create your own budget rules, which will be saved in your browser LocalStorage.

+> Since the main focus was on the app itself and not on the programming, I vibe coded this app :)